axtens/ready/README.md

 One of the downsides of TSRBASIC was its insistence on line numbers.
 I found some code that would let me mark GOTO and GOSUB destinations with labels in square brackets.
 You can see that code in READY.RDY.
 So I would make a READY.EXE which would convert scripts written in .RDY format into .BAS format and then hand the off to TSRBASIC.EXE for binding.

 This was back in 1993.
 After that I discovered Modula-2 and started converting everything to that.
 The idea was to convert all these tools to Modula-2.
-That conversion will likely never happen.
+That conversion started but didn't finish and likely never will.